godaddy/compose-color-picker/README.md

 })
 ```

-The `HarmonyColorPicker` allows for you to set a certain `ColorHarmonyMode` to enable the different options to be
+The `HarmonyColorPicker` allows for you to set a certain `ColorHarmonyMode` on the wheel.
-displayed on the picker: ie complementary, triadic, analogous, shades, monochromatic, tetradic or none.
+This will then display multiple magnifiers on top of the wheel for the different harmony modes: ie complementary, triadic, analogous, shades, monochromatic, tetradic.
+If you wish to not display other magnifiers - set `ColorHarmonyMode.NONE` as your `harmonyMode` on the wheel.

 # ClassicColorPicker:
 ## Customizing the control